Email security

 What you will see:

-• You will receive an Email Quarantine Digest asking you to check any emails currently being held.
+• You’ll receive an email notification when messages are held for review.
 Once you have checked the sender you can choose to release, permit or block the email.
 Each message in the digest is actioned individually

 Questions or concerns about an email?